Derived intersections and the Hodge theorem: Applications to Hodge theory

 From these data we construct the context for a twisted derived intersection as in Section~\ref{sec:twiderint}.
 As the ambient space $S$ we take the total space of the cotangent bundle $T^*X'$ of the Frobenius twist $X'$.
 The Azumaya algebra on $S$ is $\cA = D$, the ring of differential operators on $X$.
 As one of the two subvarieties of $S$ we take the zero section $X'\inj T^*X'$.

-Let $f' = \pi^*f$ where $\pi:X'\ra X$ is the absolute Frobenius map~(\ref{frobenius}).
+Let $f' = \pi^*f$ where $\pi:X'\ra X$ is as in (\ref{frobenius}).
 We take as the second subvariety of $T^*X'$ the graph $X_f'$ of the exact 1-form $df'$.
-Note that this subvariety is still just another copy of $X'$, with a different embedding into $T^*X'$; moreover notice that the underived intersection (which was previously denoted by $W^0$) is the critical locus $\Crit f$ of $f$.
+As an abstract variety, $X_f'$ is isomorphic to $X'$, with a different embedding into $T^*X'$.
+As above, we denote the embeddings $X'\inj T^*X'$ and $X_f'\inj T^*X'$ by $i$ and $j$, respectively.
+Notice that the underived intersection (which was previously denoted by $W^0$) is the critical locus $\Crit f'$ of $f'$.

 Locally on $X'$, any vector field $\del$ gives rise to a function on $T^*X'$, linear in the fibers of the map $T^*X' \ra X'$.
 The zero section of $T^*X'$ is locally cut out by the equations $\del' = 0$ for $\del\in T_{X'}$.
 Similarly, the graph of $df'$ is cut out by the equations $\del'-\del'(f') = 0$.